Zarmeena667/UnsupervisedLearning-Project6.0-LHL-/README.md

 With more time, I would want to try other pre-processing techniques as well.

 ## Future Goals
-1. Try other models for the same data.
-2. Test further iterations of feature engineering process and use pipelines instead of code repetition.
+Test further iterations of feature engineering process and use pipelines instead of code repetition.